Menu Toggle Software

 Justification for Proposed Change

-A recent PG&E code readiness report[1] and other similar studies have shown that AWHP equipment frequently realizes much lower efficiencies than advertised.
-Opportunities exist to establish requirements in the code (and potentially during acceptance and commissioning) to prevent poor design and installation practices from being scaled in the industry as the hydronic heat pump product category continues to grow.
+A recent PG&E code readiness report and other similar studies have shown that AWHP equipment frequently realizes much lower efficiencies than advertised (as much as 37% lower).
+Opportunities exist to establish requirements in the code (and potentially during acceptance and commissioning) to prevent certain poor design and installation practices from being scaled in the industry as the hydronic heat pump product category continues to grow.

 There are also some code-related obstacles to the widespread adoption of AWHPs.
 While there is a compliance option for AWHPs implemented in the compliance software, the requirements to meet this credit are unclear, hindering adoption.
 It has been difficult to get projects approved, as designers, plans examiners, and inspectors struggle to discern which requirements and forms to apply.

-This measure will improve the communication of “best practice guidelines” for installation, control, management and operation of AWHPs to help ensure that the advertised performance is achieved in practice.
-In addition, code language related to isolation of inactive units in multi-unit systems, which is already in place for chillers and boilers, will be adapted and applied to AWHPs.
-Finally, limits to glycol concentration will help improve heat exchanger and pump performance while protecting systems from freezing in colder climates.
+This measure will promulgate several best practices for design and installation of AWHPs to help ensure that the advertised performance is achieved in practice.
+Code language related to isolation of inactive units in multi-unit systems, which is already in place for chillers and boilers, will be adapted and applied to AWHPs.
+In addition, limits to glycol concentration will help improve heat exchanger and pump performance while protecting systems from freezing in colder climates.
 Additional verification tests will be required to demonstrate compliance.

 Relevant Documents